avl/noatun/docs/book.md

  * The nodes don't need to know their own address

 The only requirement of addresses is that if the network has addresses, nodes may not change addresses too frequently.
-Note that on linux you may need to disable `rp_filter` for
+Note that on linux you may need to disable `rp_filter`, if there are address duplicates in your network.